-It is a zoonotic infection of dogs caused by Brucella canis.
-B. canis has been isolated from the eye and corneal opacity due to anterior uveitis, chorioretinitis, panuveitis, panophthalmitis, retinal detachment, vitritis. keratoconjunctivitis, hyphema, endophthalmitis, posterior synechiae, and corneal edema has been observed in experimental and naturally occurring infections.
-Ocular inflammation caused by B. canis is usually unilateral and associated with intraocular hemorrhage.
-Ocular inflammation is usually chronic and progresses slowly.
+It is a zoonotic infection in dogs caused by Brucella canis, which has been isolated from ocular tissues.
+Ocular findings reported in both experimental and naturally occurring cases include corneal opacity secondary to anterior uveitis, chorioretinitis, panuveitis, panophthalmitis, retinal detachment, vitritis, keratoconjunctivitis, hyphema, endophthalmitis, posterior synechiae, and corneal edema.
+Inflammation associated with B. canis infection is typically unilateral, accompanied by intraocular hemorrhage, and tends to be chronic with slow progression.
 Approximately 14% of Brucella cases have ocular findings.
-11,12 Brucellosis should be suspected in dogs with recurrent uveitis.13
+Brucellosis should be suspected in dogs with recurrent uveitis.

 Treatment of canine brucellosis requires longterm antimicrobial therapy and may not result in permanent eradication of infection.
-Combinations of antimicrobials for prolonged treatmentdurations must be used to maximize the chance of clearing B. canis infection.
+Combinations of antimicrobials for prolonged treatment durations must be used to maximize the chance of eliminating B. canis infection.
 Of the antimicrobial combinations reported, the most consistently efficacious in vivo has been streptomycin and tetracyclines.
-A combination of aminoglycoside, fluoroquinolone, and tetracycline has recently been recommended for thetreatment of brucellosis with ocular involvement.
+A combination of aminoglycoside, fluoroquinolone, and tetracycline has recently been recommended for the treatment of brucellosis with ocular involvement.